Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: The main result

+We say that a target $B$ is a \emph{counterexample} if there exists no $C$-coloring $\varphi$ of $G$ whose restriction to $S$ is equal to $\varphi_0$.
+We say that a counterexample $B$ is a \emph{minimal counterexample} if $s(B)$ is lexicographically minimum among all counterexamples; that is, $|V(G)|$ is minimized, and subject to that, the number of edges of $G$ that do not join the vertices of $S$ is minimized, and subject to those conditions the total number of edges in the matchings of the $3$-correspondence assignment $C$ is \emph{maximized}.

 In order to prove Theorem~\ref{thm-maingen}, we aim to show that no minimal counterexamples exist.
 Let us start by establishing some basic properties of hypothetical minimal counterexamples.
+We need a few more definitions.
 Given a cycle $K$ in a graph, an edge $e$ is a \emph{chord} of $K$ if both ends of $e$ belong to $V(K)$, but $e\not\in E(K)$.
+Let $|K|$ denote the length of the cycle $K$ (the number of its edges).
+If $G$ is a $2$-connected plane graph, then every face $f$ is bounded by a cycle; let $|f|$ denote the length of $f$ (which in this case equals the length of the boundary cycle of $f$) and let $V(f)$ denote the set of vertices incident with $f$.
+By an \emph{open disk}, we mean a subset of the plane homeomorphic to $\{(x,y):x^2+y^2<1\}$.